dgraph-io/graphoverflow/README.md

 **NOTE: The repository is no longer being actively maintained by the Dgraph team.
 If something is broken, we'd happily accept a pull request from you, but won't fix anything ourselves.**

 **UPDATE: This project is properly updated to work with version 1.0.14 of Dgraph.
-It's working as it should on MacOS and Linux.
-Only on the Windows platform are there problems that can be solved by starting JS Server and JS client separately. read the file "syntax_changes.md" for more details**
+It's working as expected on MacOS and Linux.
+There are some problems running the project on Windows, that can be solved by starting JS server and JS client separately.
+See "syntax_changed.md" for detailed instructions**

 [Live](https://graphoverflow.dgraph.io)